ricalo/blog/_pages/community.md

 ---
 # Community guidelines

+We encourage open and respectful discussions on DevPro Media.
+Use the following guidelines when and your best judgment before posting:

 Stay on-topic
-: Be sure your topic matches the general theme of the channel.
-For example, all discussions on Talk Shop should pertain to fashion and beauty.
-Not sure if you’re posting to the right channel?
-Check the channel’s About section, or recently-added discussions to get an idea of what subjects are appropriate.
+: Make sure that your comment matches the topic of the post.
+If the relationship between your comment and your post is not evident, explain it in a few words.

 No self-promotion
-: A discussion or comment that contains only a link to your blog, a product, or your article on another site will almost always be removed.
+: A comment that contains only a link to your blog, a product, or your article on another site will be removed.

-Choose Your (Curse) Words Wisely

-Comments that contain profanity are automatically held for moderator review before being posted.
-Depending on the context of the comment, it may be removed.
+Choose your words wisely
-Profanity used to insult, antagonize, or inflame will always be removed.
+: Comments that contain profanity might be removed.
+Profanity used to insult, antagonize, or inflame will be removed.

-Don’t Be a Jerk
+Don’t be a jerk

-Personal attacks and harassment will not be tolerated.
-Sexist, racist, misogynist, homophobic, and broad, offensive generalizations about groups of people are simply not allowed.
-Comments or discussions written intentionally to provoke will also be removed.
+: Personal attacks and harassment will not be tolerated.
+Sexist, racist, misogynist, homophobic, and broad, offensive generalizations about groups of people are not allowed.

-Don’t Copy and Paste
+Cite your sources

-If you didn’t write it, or haven’t properly cited the article you’re quoting, don’t post it.
+: If you didn’t write it, properly cite the article you’re quoting.

-English Only

-We currently only support English-only discussions on Disqus channels.
-Non-English comments and discussions will be removed.
+We continuously monitor the comments and update the guidelines accordingly.